imagineLife/human-effort/ComponentMaster.md

 - "Reason"ability
 - Reuse when sensible

+### Heavily Data Driven Applications
+Dashboards.
+Spreadsheet replacements.
+Data-uploading guis.
+Data explorers, reports, analytics, alerts...
+These are heavily data-influenced application types.
+In these use-cases, the data on the screen is probably used to inform a persons time, finances, human resource allocations, company policies, workplace interactions... the list goes on.
+When building react components that are parts of applications like these, rigorous standards are worth-while - components should be **trustworthy**
+- they show the values they are expected to
+- component flexibility is bullet-proof,  && as a developer assuring that all rendering cases are assured to _only_ happen when data 'tells' the component to

+###  Reusability in action
+Component Developers often find ourselves in familiar dev territory, re-writing similar code constantly.
+Shoot for sensible re-usability:
+...Making another 'box' that looks _slightly different_ from the other 4 boxes on the page?
+...Making another table-cell that has a few of the same classes as other table cells on the page?

+When building flexible && re-usable components, rely on tests to assure that all cases happen when && only when the use-cases are instructed to by data....
+- have a border that only shows up in **xyz** circumstance? test it.
+- have a header or footer that only shows up when **bcd** is true? test it.
+-

 ### Testable
 _"Every single time a bug is encountered, user trust erodes."_ [Kent Dodds](https://testingjavascript.com/)

+Tests give trust:
+- trust that the **component** does what it is 'supposed' to do
+- trust **from other front-end developers** that the code is understandable, sensible, well thought-through, and well cared for beyond 'it works for me'
+- trust **from those outside the immediate front-end role**, like ci-cd specialists, api specialists,  stakeholders

 **TESTING COMPONENTS**
 - assure that **props** are passed to their expected UI elements